avidX027/avidX027---Learning-Python/README.md

 - 👀 I’m interested in Computers, Electronics, and Biochemistry.
 - 🌱 I’m currently learning Python, and C++
 - 💞️ I’m looking to collaborate on any interesting projects that help me learn.
-- 📫 How to reach me: Twitter @ACiDavidog
+- 📫 How to reach me: Twitter @avidX027